datagrok-ai/public/help/develop/exercises.md

 4. See that the viewer appeared on the right, telling though it is "Unable to plot with current settings".
 5. Proceed to the viewer properties by hitting on the gear icon in the viewer's title.
 6. Make sure the chosen values for "Data" are `HEIGHT` for `X`, `WEIGHT` for `Y`, and `AGE` for `Color`.
-After checking this you should see a nice scatter plot for WEIGHT and HEIGHT with the color corresponding to AGE:
+After checking this you should see a nice scatter plot for `WEIGHT` and `HEIGHT` with the color corresponding to `AGE`:
 ![](exercises-scripting-viewer.png)
 7. In the property panel, proceed to modify the value of the "Script" field by clicking on a "..." icon in the text field.
 8. The Python code you see is what renders the scatter plot form p.6 on the Datagrok server.
 Let's walk through this code.